Lyric Language Specification

 Conditional Opens with if, elif (or case), or else; closes with end.
 Python-style conditionals.

-Loop Opens with for or given (aliases), closes with done.
+Given Loop given condition: repeats while the condition is True (while loop), closes with done.
 Supports break and continue.

 Function Defined with def funcname() or with return type int add().
 Enclosed in { ... }.

 Class Declared with class, closed by +++.
-Supports constructors matching class name.
+Supports constructors and inheritance with based on.

 Try / Except Structured with try, catch (with optional type), finally, closed by fade.

-Import System Uses import for Lyric modules and importpy for Python bridges.
-Single-line syntax.
+Import System Uses import for Lyric modules and importpy for Python bridges. importpy enforces a two-tier blacklist: module-level (26 blocked modules) and attribute-level (9 blocked sys attributes).

 Lists Declared with [ ... ].
 Built-in sequence type.
 Supports slicing [start:end:step].